iterative/dvc.org/content/docs/studio/user-guide/model-registry/add-a-model.md

    commit to either the base branch or a new branch.
 Iterative Studio will commit the changes to the selected branch.
 If you commit to a new branch, Iterative Studio will also create a Git pull request from the new branch to the base branch.
-Now, click on Commit changes.
+7. Now, click on Commit changes.
-7. At this point, the new model appears in the models dashboard.
-If you just committed to a new branch, then a new pull request will also have been created from the new branch to the base branch.
+8. At this point, the new model appears in the models dashboard.
+9. In your Git repository, you will find that an entry for the new model has been created in the `artifacts.yaml` file in the repository's root.
+If you had committed to a new branch, then a new pull request will also have been created from the new branch to the base branch.

 [gto]: https://github.com/iterative/gto